1. Who should be interested in pursuing an M.Ed. in Advanced Teaching from UoPeople?

 - Have English proficiency

 Students must first complete at least three M.Ed.
 Core courses as a Non-Degree Seeking Student (NDSS) and earn a grade of 2.67 or higher in each course.
-Only once they have demonstrated that they have the appropriate preparedness for graduate-level work can they be admitted to study toward the degree.
+Only once they have demonstrated that they have the appropriate preparedness for graduate-level work can they be accepted to study toward the degree.
 In general, courses taken by non-degree seeking students can be accepted for credit towards one’s degree program after being accepted as a Degree Seeking Student (DSS), so no time is lost on the path towards a degree.

 2. Many programs require a much higher CGPA for admission.
 Why doesn’t UoPeople?